-Internet Safety Awareness Campaign - The school district in partnership with the CEO Roundtable and the Sheriff's Office of Santa Rosa County, has adopted safety curriculum for teachers, parents and students.
+Internet Safety Awareness Campaign - The school district in partnership with the CEO Roundtable and the Sheriff's Office of Santa Rosa County, has adopted the i-SAFE curriculum for teachers, parents and students.
 Awareness activities to promote internet safety throughout the district and community include: newsletters, marquee announcements, web resources, parent/teacher training, and media coverage.